 On behalf of SMCWPPP and San Mateo County Permittees, EOA will participate in the RMP's Sources, Pathways, and Loadings Workgroup (SPLWG) which ensures that RMP projects and products are relevant and help answer management questions in the context of TMDLs and attainment of water quality standards.
 The SPLWG meets yearly.
 EOA will also participate in Strategy Teams that inform the SPLWG such as the Small Tributary Loading Strategy Team (STLS) that meets monthly.
-The STLS Long-Term Trends Strategy and Advanced Data Analysis Team meets as needed.
-STLS participation includes selection of stations where monitoring may take place and review of monitoring plans.
-EOA will make every effort to ensure that STLS monitoring will maximize compliance with and address management questions related to Provisions C.8.f (Pollutants of Concern Monitoring) and C.11/12 (Mercury/PCBs TMDLs).
+STLS participation includes selection of stations where monitoring may take place, review of monitoring plans, and oversight of regional modeling efforts.
+EOA will make every effort to ensure that STLS monitoring and modeling assist compliance with and address management questions related to Provisions C.8.f (Pollutants of Concern Monitoring) and C.11/12 (mercury/PCBs).
 In recent years this has included assisting with the selection, mapping, and logistical facilitation of wet weather monitoring stations in San Mateo County where pollutants of concern (e.g., PCBs and mercury) data are collected by the RMP.
 The data are being used to identify watersheds where PCBs and mercury control actions are likely to have the highest load reduction benefit.
-In future years, monitoring may shift to addressing management questions related to long-term trends.
+In future years, monitoring may shift to addressing management questions related to long-term trends and/or other pollutants of concern.

-As needed during FY 2019/20, EOA will also participate in the RMP's PCBs/Dioxins Strategy Team, which integrates across RMP Workgroup areas and oversees special studies specifically designed to address PCBs in the San Francisco Bay (rather than tributaries to the Bay).
-The Team is continuing to implement a multi-year study plan that includes monitoring and modeling (hydrologic and water quality) of high priority Bay margin areas.
+During FY 2020/21, EOA will also continue to participate in the RMP's PCBs workgroup, which oversees studies specifically designed to address the PCBs in the San Francisco Bay TMDL.
+The workgroup is continuing to implement a multi-year study plan that includes monitoring and modeling of high priority Bay margin areas.

-This subtask includes email and telephone communications and review of and comment on documents and RMP work products (e.g., Long-Term Trends Modeling Implementation Plan, Advanced Data Analysis reports, monitoring reports, special study proposal).
-In addition, EOA will represent SMCWPPP and San Mateo County Permittees or the BASMAA RMC in other RMP Workgroups and Strategy Teams as needed (e.g., RMP's Nutrient Technical Workgroup or Emerging Contaminants Workgroup).
+This subtask includes email and telephone communications and review of and comment on documents and RMP work products (e.g., Long-Term Trends Modeling Implementation Plan, Advanced Data Analysis reports, monitoring reports, special study proposals).
+In addition, EOA will represent San Mateo County Permittees or the BASMAA RMC in other RMP workgroups, Strategy Teams, and Supplemental Environmental Project (SEP) meetings as needed (e.g., RMP's Microplastics Workgroup, SEP Stream Flow & Sediment Gaging Project, Nutrient Technical Workgroup, Emerging Contaminants Workgroup).

-- Participation in the RMP's annual SPLWG Workgroup meeting, the RMP's overall Annual Meeting, 12 monthly meetings of the STLS Team, and up to six additional meetings (e.g., STLS Long-Term Trends Strategy Team, STLS Advanced Data Analysis Team, and the PCBs/Dioxins Strategy Team) on behalf of SMCWPPP and San Mateo County Permittees.
-It is assumed that approximately half of these meetings will be attended via conference call. - Maps and tables describing recommended STLS sampling stations. - Comments on pertinent RMP-related documents and work products. - Telephone and email communications.
+- Participation in the RMP's annual SPLWG Workgroup meeting, the RMP's overall Annual Meeting, 12 monthly meetings of the STLS Team, and up to six additional meetings (e.g., PCBs workgroup) on behalf of San Mateo County Permittees and/or BASMAA. - Maps and tables describing recommended STLS sampling stations. - Comments on pertinent RMP-related documents and work products. - Telephone and email communications.

-Note: The above deliverables are for the 12-month FY 2019/20 time period (i.e., July 1, 2019 - June 30, 2020).
+Note: The above deliverables are for the 12-month FY 2020/21 time period (i.e., July 1, 2020 - June 30, 2021).

-SUBTASK SM17.03: CREEK STATUS MONITORING
+SUBTASK SM27.03: CREEK STATUS MONITORING

-During WY 2020, EOA will continue to perform all aspects of the countywide creek status monitoring program, in accordance with MRP Provision C.8.d.
+During WY 2021, EOA will continue to perform all aspects of the countywide creek status monitoring program, in accordance with MRP Provision C.8.d.
 The primary objectives of creek status monitoring are to gather information on whether numeric and narrative water quality objectives are being met in creeks and whether creek conditions are supportive of designated beneficial uses (e.g., aquatic habitat, recreational uses).
-Creek status monitoring will continue to be conducted in accordance with the probabilistic and targeted designs that were developed by the BASMAA RMC during the previous permit term and are now specified in the current MRP.
+Creek status monitoring will continue to be conducted in accordance with the monitoring designs that were developed by the BASMAA RMC during the previous permit term and are now specified in the current MRP.